KoHomerHu/unstructured_highdim_bo/original_README.md

-# Unstructured Methods for High-Dimensional Bayesian Optimization

-(Adapted from the official repository for "Vanilla Bayesian Optimization Performs Great in High Dimensions")
+# Official repository for "Vanilla Bayesian Optimization Performs Great in High Dimensions"

 To run any experiment in the paper: